impactorbitco/handbook-main/content/ims/policies/HR/Health, Safety, and Wellbeing Policy.md

 # Health, Safety, and Wellbeing Policy
 ### Introduction

-At Green Orbit Digital, the health and safety of our employees, clients, visitors, and the community are paramount.
+At Impact Orbit Creative Group, the health and safety of our employees, clients, visitors, and the community are paramount.
 We are committed to providing a safe and healthy work environment and to ensuring compliance with all relevant health and safety regulations and standards.
 This policy outlines our commitment to health and safety and the responsibilities of all individuals within our organization.

 ### Objectives